patwonder/FlashGestures/README.md

 Goal
 =============================
-Resolve Fire/All-in-One/Mouse/WhateverGestures usability problem on an Adobe Flash/Silverlight/Whatever plugin.
+Resolve mouse gestures usability problem on plugins like Adobe Flash.
+Currently only supports Firefox.

 Status
 =============================
-Just started...
-Nothing to see here
+Working prototype, supports OOP plugins and some in-process plugins.
+Have to manually run the script (scratchpad.js) in browser context to install the hooks.